Tracey Kelusky

-Tracey Kelusky (born September 9, 1975) is a Canadian former lacrosse player and current head coach of Panther City LC.
+Tracey Kelusky (born September 9, 1975) is a Canadian former lacrosse player and was the first and last head coach of Panther City LC before the team folded following the 2024 NLL season.
 Kelusky played for the Columbus Landsharks, Montreal Express, Calgary Roughnecks, Buffalo Bandits and Philadelphia Wings.
 While with the Roughnecks, Kelusky was named captain and led them to titles in 2004 and 2009.

 College career

 Kelusky played college lacrosse at the University of Hartford, making his mark in the NCAA record books by scoring 59 goals in 14 games during the 2000 season.

 Professional career

 Kelusky joined the NLL in the 2000-2001 season with the Columbus Landsharks and was named the NLL Rookie of the Year.
 In the 2001-2002 season, he played for the expansion franchise Montreal Express.
 The Roughnecks picked up Kelusky first overall in the dispersal draft after the Express franchise folded in 2002.

 In the 2005 National Lacrosse League All-Star Game, Kelusky won the MVP in front of a home crowd at the Pengrowth Saddledome.
 During the 2009 NLL season, he was named a reserve to the All-Star game.

 In December 2013, Kelusky was acquired by the Philadelphia Wings as a free agent.

 On September 19, 2014, Kelusky announced he was retiring from professional lacrosse.